form3tech-oss/extra-cilium-metrics/README.md

 The purpose of `extra-cilium-metrics` is to provide extra cilium metrics which are not exposed by [built-in Prometheus exporter](https://docs.cilium.io/en/v1.9/operations/metrics/).

 Extra metrics were hand picked based on their usefulness to us.
 Data for them is provided by Cilium API but they are not exposed as Prometheus metric.
-Collection of metrics is synchronous operation, aka there will be collected from cilium at the `/metrics` handler invocation.
+Collection of metrics is synchronous operation, i.e. they will be collected from cilium agent at the `/metrics` handler invocation.

 The application is meant to be run as cilium agent k8s pod sidecar.